 Any student who feels that the administrative withdrawal was executed unfairly or inaccurately can appeal the withdrawal within 10 calendar days of notification.
-The student must submit a written letter of appeal to the appropriate Associate Dean or director.
+The student must submit a written letter of appeal to the appropriate instructor.

 A student who is administratively withdrawn will receive a grade of "WX" for the course(s) and will be financially responsible for all tuition and fees associated with the course(s).